rydmike/flex_color_scheme/README.md

 themed backgrounds.
-It can use scheme primary color, the default Material plain white/dark background color, or the primary branded surface and background color versions, as well as an extra custom app bar scheme color, which is a separate scheme color that does not exist in Flutter's `ColorScheme`, it thus does not have to be any of the colors in Flutter `ColorScheme`.
+It can use scheme primary color, the default Material plain white/dark background color, or the primary branded surface and background color versions, as well as an extra custom app bar scheme color, which is a separate scheme color, that does not exist in Flutter's `ColorScheme`, it thus does not have to be any of the colors in Flutter `ColorScheme`.
 The predefined schemes actually use the color defined for normal scheme `secondaryVariant` as the custom color used for the app bar theme.
 When you make your own schemes you can do the same or use a totally not scheme related color as the app bar's theme color.